Documentation

 Other AI Agents

-Any MCP-compatible agent can connect to Docmailer using the SSE endpoint:
+Any MCP-compatible agent can connect to Docmailer using Streamable HTTP transport:

 https://docmailer.org/mcp/sse?token=YOUR_TOKEN